thesimpledev/thesimpledev/README.md

 ## Language Learning...

 Following the Pragmatic Programmer I have been learning one new language a year since 2023.
-Some of these languages I plan to use professionally some I am learning just to expand my thinking.
+Some of these languages I plan to use professionally some I am learning just to expand my thought process.
 Below are the languages I have learned since I started this journey and the year in which I learned them, as well as my plans for the future.

 | Language   | Year Learned      |
 |------------|-------------------|